Character subpage for the Universe 3 characters.

-- Informed Ability: Aside from his supposed camouflage system, as mentioned below, Nigrissi's status as Universe 3's strongest modified fighter is also this, with Maji Jayo matching a Super Saiyan while Nigrissi was effortlessly beaten by a regular Saiyan.
-As the tournament continues, we see other fighters aside from Maji Kayo who fare way better than him, such as Bollarator and Viara, who fare way better than him, with Bollarator even giving Gohan a good fight.
-One wonders how Ea could think that Nigrisshi is so strong.
+- Informed Ability: Aside from his supposed camouflage system, as mentioned below, Nigrissi's status as Universe 3's strongest modified fighter is also this, with Maji-Kayo matching a Super Saiyan while Nigrissi was effortlessly beaten by a regular Saiyan.
+As the tournament continues, we see other fighters aside from Maji-Kayo who fare way better than him, such as Borareta and Viara, who fare way better than him, with Borareta even giving Gohan a good fight.
+One wonders how Eyre could think that Nigrisshi is so strong.

 - Invisibility: Has a camouflage system, that he attempts to ambush Cabba with, but is effortlessly blown away with a single kick.